bitmark-inc/bitmark-node-docker/README.md

 ## Introduction

-The Bitmark node software enables any computer on the Internet to join the Bitmark network as a fully-validating peer.
+The [Bitmark](https://bitmark.com) node software enables any computer on the Internet to join the Bitmark network as a fully-validating peer.
 Unlike conventional property systems that rely on a handful of trusted government officials to act as centralized gatekeepers, the Bitmark blockchain is an open and transparent property system that is strengthened through the active participation of anyone on the Internet.
 The integrity of Bitmark’s open-source blockchain is ensured by a peer-to-peer network of voluntary participants running the Bitmark node software.
 These participants are incentivized to participate in verifying Bitmark property transactions through the possibility of winning monetary and property rewards.

+## Suported Platforms

 The Bitmark node software is distributed as a standalone [Docker container](https://www.docker.com/what-container), which supports easy installation on all major platforms including: